grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Sort by

-Use this transformation to enhance the organization and visual appeal of data frames within the platform.
-This transformation enables users to sort each frame within a query result based on a specified field, facilitating better comprehension and analysis of the data.
-By configuring the desired field for sorting, users can control the order in which the data is presented in the table or visualization.
+Use this transformation to sort each frame within a query result based on a specified field, making your data easier to understand and analyze.
+By configuring the desired field for sorting, you can control the order in which the data is presented in the table or visualization.

-One notable feature of the "Sort By" transformation is the option to activate the **Reverse** switch.
-When turned on, this switch inversely orders the values within the specified field, providing flexibility in how the data is arranged.
-This functionality is particularly useful when users want to quickly toggle between ascending and descending order to suit their analytical needs.
+Use the **Reverse** switch to inversely orders the values within the specified field.
+This functionality is particularly useful when you want to quickly toggle between ascending and descending order to suit your analytical needs.

-In practical terms, consider a scenario where time-series data is retrieved from a data source.
-The "Sort By" transformation can be applied to arrange the data frames based on the timestamp, either in ascending or descending order, depending on the analytical requirements.
-This capability ensures that users can easily navigate and interpret time-series data, gaining valuable insights from the organized and visually coherent presentation.
+For example, in a scenario where time-series data is retrieved from a data source, the "Sort By" transformation can be applied to arrange the data frames based on the timestamp, either in ascending or descending order, depending on the analytical requirements.
+This capability ensures that you can easily navigate and interpret time-series data, gaining valuable insights from the organized and visually coherent presentation.

 ### Spatial